PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 $\mathbb{R}^D \xrightarrow{\text{read } V_i^\top} \mathbb{R}^b \xrightarrow{f} \mathbb{R}^b \xrightarrow{\text{write } U_i} \mathbb{R}^D$,

-and these contributions add in the residual stream.
+and these contributions add to the residual stream.

-Standard routing throws away the semantics of these independent read and write projections.
-Instead, it takes the full update and multiplies by the router weights p(x):
+Standard routing forms the full update by weighting the writes of selected experts by the router weights p(x):

 $x \quad \mapsto \quad x + \sum_{i \in S} p_i(x)\, U_i f(V_i^\top x)$

-This “low rank read + write” view is our preferred primitive.
-It suggests a different question than “how do we route tokens.”
-The question becomes:
+In our view, this standard approach to routing ignores the semantics of the "low rank read + write" view, which is our preferred primitive.
+In particular, with low rank readers, each expert only "sees" a $b$ dimensional subspace of the input space.
+This view allows us to move beyond asking "how do we route tokens?" and instead:

-How do we choose and train a set of low rank reads and writes so that
+1. Expert specialization becomes a question of how to efficiently/non-redundantly tile the input data manifold into low dimensional subspaces

-1. expert contributions are non-redundant, i.e. the read-subspaces of pairs of experts are largely disjoint
+2. Expert selection becomes a question of selecting a sparse subset of experts whose read subspaces can jointly encode the given high dimensional input

-2. for each input, a **sparse subset** of experts captures most of the energy?
+Both of these problems are intimately related to the classical problems of dictionary learning and sparse coding (TODO - links).

-### 2.2 Experts as lights casting shadows: energy capture
+### 3.2 Intuition: Low Rank Reads and Energy Capture
 One analogy to illuminate the energy capture view is to imagine a 3D object in a room behind a screen.
 You cannot see the object directly, and only see the shadows cast on the screen by different lights.
+In this analogy:

-* The object is the true state of the residual stream $x$.
+* The object represents the true, high dimensional state of the residual stream $x$.
-* Each light corresponds to a read matrix $V_i$.
+* Each light corresponds to a low rank read matrix $V_i$.
 * The shadow on the screen is the hidden representation $h_i = V_i^\top x$.

-Depending on the angle and position of a light, its shadow can either squash the object into an uninformative blob or preserve enough structure to recognize it.
+Depending on the angle and position of a light, its shadow can either squash the object into an uninformative blob, or preserve enough structure to recognize it.
+We can judge the effectiveness of a particular light for this object by how much structure it preserves.

 In our setting, expert $i$ “sees” the input only through $h_i = V_i^\top x$.
 If $\lVert h_i\rVert_2^2$ is small, that expert is effectively blind to this token.
 If $\lVert h_i\rVert_2^2$ is large, the expert is capturing a big chunk of the **energy** of $x$ along the directions it cares about.